smithy-lang/smithy-kotlin/docs/design/event-streams.md

 ### Event Stream Type Representation

-The members of an operation input or output that target a stream will be represented using by an asynchronous [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) from the `kotlinx-coroutines-core` library.
-This was chosen for pagination and already in use as part of our public API contract.
+The members of an operation input or output that target a stream will be represented using by an asynchronous [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) from the `kotlinx-coroutines-core` library. `Flow` is a natural fit for representing asynchronous streams.

+`Flow` was chosen for pagination and already in use as part of our public API contract.
+Any alternative to this would require a custom but similar type that doesn't play well with the rest of the coroutine ecosystem.
+There is also prior art for representing streaming requests and responses, see [gRPC Kotlin](https://github.com/grpc/grpc-kotlin).

 The following types and service would be generated.